 The intrigue about the Wallace case is that the events seemingly came together so perfectly that it was considered impossible to finger any man as the killer, and so it has remained a Liverpool legend for almost a century – enduring to this day, waiting for someone to finally crack the riddle.
 Almost every piece of evidence can be seen as consistent with either guilt or innocence, depending on how you choose to look at it.

 And the catalyst of this most brutal crime would be a mysterious telephone call to the local chess club on the 19th of January…

-According to Wallace, he was unsure about even attending his club on this night because his wife was poorly with bronchitis, but she gave him the go ahead – a move which would ultimately lead to her brutal demise.
+According to Wallace, he was unsure about even attending his club on this night because his wife was poorly with bronchitis and he himself had just gotten over a flu which was sweeping across Liverpool, but she gave him the go ahead – a move which would ultimately lead to her brutal demise.